Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/single_aie_gmio.md

 	PASS!

 ### Conclusion

 In this example, you learned about the following core concepts:

 * Programming model for blocking and non-blocking GMIO transactions
 * Improve design performance by using guidance from the AI Engine simulator event trace
 * Hardware flow for AI Engine GMIO

 Next, review [AIE GMIO Performance Profile](./perf_profile_aie_gmio.md).

-<p align="center"><sup>Copyright&copy; 2020-2021 Xilinx</sup></p>
+<br></br>

 Licensed under the Apache License, Version 2.0 (the "License");